Ten unmissable destinations

 Bird Island, the Seychelles, by Natalie

 A stunning private island in the Seychelles archipelago, Bird Island is surrounded by sandy beaches, backed by coconut palms that shelve gently into turquoise waters.
-There are plenty of activities available including walking, snorkelling, diving and boat trips.
+There are plenty of activities available including walking, snorkeling, diving and boat trips.
 If you weren’t a bird enthusiast before you arrived, you certainly will be by the time you leave.

 My favorite thing about staying here is the opportunity to go on a walking tour with the resident naturalist, Robbie.
 His passion for the wildlife, particularly the hundreds of species of bird that can be found on the island is contagious.